 One of the most common tools that are used to control and calculate this level of radiation that individuals within the workplace are exposed to is a dosimeter.

 What exactly is a dosimeter?
 A dosimeter is a measuring instrument that is worn by individuals who are exposed to ionizing radiation.
-It helps to ensure that workers and employees are receiving a safe amount of radiation throughout the day.
+They were invented in the mid-1950s by University of Wisconsin-Madison professor Farrington Daniels as part of his work on solar energy and thermoluminescence.
+Dosimeters help to ensure that workers and employees are receiving a safe amount of radiation throughout the day.
 A dosimeter typically has different tasks and properties, depending on the job an individual is conducting.

-Specifically, a dosimeter is able to calculate and control the effective dose of radiation that an individual receives.
-This way, workers and employees are able to receive an amount of radiation that will avoid damage to their bodies, or consequences that could even be potentially deadly in nature.
-What a dosimeter does, more specifically, is that it informs you know of an accumulated dose that is delivered by ionizing radiation over time.
+Specifically, a dosimeter is able to calculate and control the effective dose of radiation that an individual receives from their working environment.
+This way, workers and employees are able to ensure they are not receiving enough radiation to damage to their bodies, or consequences that could even be potentially deadly in nature.
+What a dosimeter does, more specifically, is that it informs you know of an accumulated dose that is delivered by ionizing radiation over a period of time.
 A dosimeter tells you the total level of radiation that someone is receiving when that level of radiation gets to a certain digit.

-The task of the dosimeter is to essentially measure the level of radiation energy that a human body receives, over a certain period of time, in order to ensure that an individual does not exceed in receiving the statutory rad limits of radiation exposure, so that he or she is not exposed to deadly amounts of radiation.
-A dosimeter is important because it helps to keep the effective dose of radiation at a minimum, and to also notify an individual when to leave a radiation site.
+The task of the dosimeter is to essentially measure the level of radiation energy that a human body receives, over a certain period of time, in order to ensure that an individual does not exceed in receiving the statutory rad limits of radiation exposure.
+This ensures that he or she is not exposed to deadly amounts of radiation.
+A dosimeter is important because it helps to keep the effective dose of radiation at a minimum, while also notifying an individual when to leave a radiation site.

 A dosimeter is greatly used to protect workers and employees from harmful levels of radiation.
 It is used for situations in which radiation is expected, such as in the case of occupational radiation workers.
 In fact, the utilization of dosimeters is mandatory in nuclear power plants.
 Apart from being used in situations in which radiation is expected, dosimeters are also used in situations in which radiation is unexpected.
 An example of such a situation is seen in the case of civilians during the aftermath of Fukushima and the Chernobyl radiological release incidents.